Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 ---
 ## 2.15.0.0 (06.04.2022) [Download](https://peakboard.rocks/download-version-history)
 * **General**
-* Loading screen for Runtime and Peakboard Designer implemented
+* Loading screen for Peakboard Runtime and Peakboard Designer implemented
-* Runtime log messages improved
+* Peakboard Runtime log messages improved
-* Runtime allows imitation of dataload based on preview data
+* Peakboard Runtime allows imitation of dataload based on preview data
 * Fix for a bug where the Update button was grayed out if the software version of the Peakboard Box was too old and it was therefore not possible to perform an update
 * Fix for a bug where the info dialog (ctrl+i) on the Peakboard Box displayed the wrong version
 * Fix for a bug that occurred when the font size in the font manager was set to zero or smaller